45south/SDR-Trim/README.md

 IQ recording utility for SDRplay RSPdx, RSPduo, Perseus, and Jaguar receivers.

+NOTE: This is Beta software and is under constant development.
+Please report any bugs.

 **Trim · Convert · Extract · DDC**

 ## Features